Boyracers cause chaos in Christchurch overnight in secretly organised event

 "We truely [sic] love seeing the whole chch car scene together and seeing smiles.
 Can't believe how last night went, it was off the hook.
 Riot squads couldn't even shut down our meets."

-This morning, Canterbury Metro Commander Superintendent Lane Todd issued a statement condemning the boyracers.
+This morning, Todd condemned the boyracers.

 While in the past, some boyracer groups have engaged with police over meet-ups, Todd said that relationship appears to have deteriorated.